 - How can you tell that the Stasi has bugged your apartment?
-There's a new cabinet in it. [they may have had a lot of people, but their tech was horrible]
+There's a new cabinet in it.

-Just about anything that takes place in East Germany has a good chance to include the Stasi:
+Just about anything that takes place in East Germany has a good chance to include the Stasi.

 - The Lives of Others.
-The central character is an agent of the Stasi who is tasked to spy the life of a playwright.
+The central character is an agent of the Stasi who is tasked to monitor the life of a playwright.
 The actor who plays him was himself spied on by his wife working for them—just like what happens in the film.

-- Night Crossing: referred to as the "SSD", or Staatsicherheitdienst
+- Night Crossing: referred to as the "SSD", or Staatsicherheitdienst.

 - Anna Funder's Stasiland is a non-fiction novel following Australian journalist Funder as she collects stories from ex-Stasi men and their victims.